RachWalm/VolunteerVillage/README.md

 #### Pending activation page

-As the coordinators will have access to almost all functions and large quantities of data, there is then a step where another coordinator needs to activate the coordinator.
+As the coordinators will have access to almost all functions and large quantities of data, there is then a step where another coordinator needs to activate the incoming coordinator.
 This will prevent accidental or malicious access as a coordinator.
 This Pending page is the page that the coordinator is directed to between them signing up and being activated - even if they log out and back in unless they are activated they will go to the Pending page.
 If they inform another coordinator that they need activating other coordinators can perform this (see below).

 #### Volunteer add profile page

-If the role of volunteer has been picked then this takes you to the volunteer add profile page.
+If the role of volunteer has been picked then this takes them to the volunteer add profile page.
 There is little action that a volunteer would want to take without a profile so this is the first place directed to.
 This page requests information such as name, phone number to contact to volunteer with volunteering opportunities.
 It also establishes which of the activities from the list they would like to do and when they are regularly available.
 There is a free text box to add any special skills etc that they want to have highlighted.

-The list of activities that they can pick from is taken from the database in which holds a list of activities and they can select several by holding down control (which is stated in the help text on the page).
+The list of activities that they can pick from is taken from the database which holds a list of activities and they can select several by holding down control (holding control is stated in the help text on the page).

 The sessions that they are able to attend are boolean fields so that they can be easily switched on and off.
 I had imagined that they would be laid out in a grid that would account for days being on a row with the times throughout the day being in columns, but with the form display being the most efficient option, this idea was discarded.